modular/modular/KGEN/docs/MojoNotes.md

 It handles this by making everything be dynamically executable (including `def`s which are "executed" to install them in the dictionary for a class) and does not actually type expressions statically.
-This works for Python, but won't work for Lightning ⚡️, and we can't give up support for forward references.
+This works for Python, but won't work for Mojo ⚡️, and we can't give up support for forward references.

 As such, we currently handle this by parsing the source file in three phases: